wacncontent/CustomizeTool/output/articles/storage/storage-ios-how-to-use-blob-storage.md

 		// Get a reference to a container in your Storage account AZSCloudBlobContainer *blobContainer = [[AZSCloudBlobContainer alloc] initWithUrl:[NSURL URLWithString:@" your SAS URL"]];

-As you can see, when using a SAS token, you’re not exposing your account name and account key in your iOS application.
+As you can see, when using a SAS token, you're not exposing your account name and account key in your iOS application.
 You can learn more about SAS by checking out the [Shared Access Signature tutorial](/documentation/articles/storage-dotnet-shared-access-signature-part-1).

 ##Asynchronous Operations
 > [AZURE.NOTE] All methods that perform a request against the service are asynchronous operations.
-In the code samples, you’ll find that these methods have a completion handler.
+In the code samples, you'll find that these methods have a completion handler.
 Code inside the completion handler will run **after** the request is completed.
 Code after the completion handler will run **while** the request is being made.

 ## Create a container
 Every blob in Azure Storage must reside in a container.
 The following example shows how to create a container, called *newcontainer*, in your Storage account if it doesn't already exist.
 When choosing a name for your container, be mindful of the naming rules mentioned above.